ng-Classic/ng-classic/aio/content/guide/forms.md

 1. The form makes the hero applicant choose one superpower from a fixed list of agency-approved powers.
     The predefined list of `powers` is part of the data model, maintained internally in `HeroFormComponent`.
-    The Angular Classic[NgForOf directive](api/common/NgForOf "API reference") iterates over the data values to populate the `<select>` element.
+    The Angular Classic [NgForOf directive](api/common/NgForOf "API reference") iterates over the data values to populate the `<select>` element.

     <code-example header="src/app/hero-form/hero-form.component.html (powers)" path="forms/src/app/hero-form/hero-form.component.html" region="powers"></code-example>